 - They manage medical records and enter the data in electronic health record management systems.

-- Medical assistants take patient vitals, get history and make note of their current medical condition and symptoms.
+- Medical assistants take patient vitals, get history and make notes of their current medical condition and symptoms.
 If required, they take patient details such as weight, height, and demographics.